-All the pieces of her life falls into place and it feels so right to be with him, like deja-vu, but Elizabeth makes mistakes and it seems her happiness will only be fleeting, until she meets Joshua with his piercing blue eyes, and rosy cheeks that match his lips perfectly.
+All the pieces of her life fall into place and it feels so right to be with him, like Deja-vu.

 After I watch Jared walk away, knowing there is a chance I will probably never see him again, I want to turn myself onto my side, to curl myself into a ball, but my paralysed legs will not help me, so I have to stay lying on my back.
 I pull the pillow out from under my head with my un-encumbered, drip-free arm and pull it over my face.
 Tightly I hold the pillow down on my face with my free arm and I cry, sobs shaking my body violently.

 I have this urgent need to scream, to make the hurt in my soul escape through my mouth, but I pinch my lips together, not wanting to make a scene and wake up the whole hospital.

 Later when my mum and Sean come rushing into the room excitedly, I am still crying.

 My mum leans over me, wrapping me into her arms, hugging my head tightly to her chest and I cling to her, crying even louder.

 Sean hugs both of us, cooing, “Okay, okay my Lizzie.
 You’re okay now.”

 The nurse comes in and gives me a mild sedative.
 They must think it is an after effect of being in the coma.
 If only they knew that it is not fixable or curable with a drug.
 This feeling will stay with me for always.